 By only transferring those embryos determined to be euploid, patients and healthcare providers can improve their chances of success with IVF.
 Speak with your healthcare provider for more information about SelectCCS and IVF.

-In 2013 RMANJ donated SelectCCS to the Foundation for Embryonic Competence (FEC), a non-profit organization dedicated to improving outcomes and advancing knowledge in the areas of research, diagnosis, and education.
-SelectCCS is owned and operated by the Foundation for Embryonic Competence.
-All proceeds from SelectCCS testing go directly to the FEC and are used to support research and education.
+In 2013 RMANJ donated SelectCCS to The Foundation for the Assessment and Enhancement of Embryonic Competence (FAEEC), a non-profit organization dedicated to improving outcomes and advancing knowledge in the areas of research, diagnosis, and education.
+SelectCCS is owned and operated by the Foundation for the Assessment and Enhancement of Embryonic Competence (www.faeec.org).
+All proceeds from SelectCCS testing go directly to the FAEEC and are used to support research and education.